Terms of reference

 - Director: Teaching Innovation Unit (or nominee)

 - Director: Student and Academic Services (or nominee)

-Academic or administrative staff with additional expertise in, for example, finance, transnational operations, flexible delivery, online education may also be invited to attend, depending on committee business.
+Staff with additional expertise in, for example, finance, transnational operations, flexible delivery, or online education, may also be invited to attend Committee meetings.

 - Chair: Deputy Vice Chancellor: Research and Innovation

 - Deans: Research (4)

 - Heads of Schools (1)